-3. How to Import CSV File to Dashlane
+Part 3.
+How to Import CSV File to Dashlane

 Dashlane is another widely used password manager.
 Dashlane helps you in your daily life by managing and protecting everything that matters.
 Dashlane not only provides the facility of importing from other password manager format but it also allows its user to import CSV to Dashlane.
 But your CSV file should be Dashlane compatible.
 In order to make csv Dashlane compatible, it should contain following headings: